UpperAngel/SPL2023b-Project/readme.md

 a assembler for a imaginary Assembly language written in C.

 ## file structure
-- `pre-proccesor` - files for macro and comment mangment
+- `pre-processor` - files for macro and comment management

-- `first-pass` - variable table making, genrating a 64b binery code and more.
+- `first-pass` - variable table making, generating a 64b binary code and more.

 - `second-pass` - accessing the variable table and making the run file

 - `tables` - the data struct used for making the database used for the the variable table and macro table.

-- `utils` - fuctions and files that are used *project-wide*
+- `utils` - functions and files that are used *project-wide*